stephanedoleac/Correction_of_temporal_inconsistencies_in_remote_sensing_datasets/README.md

-This repository contains the codes used in our paper "North-South asymmetry in subtropical phytoplankton response to warming".
+This repository contains the codes used in our paper "North-South asymmetry in subtropical phytoplankton response to recent warming".
 The codes for completion are available at https://github.com/Sma6500/Chl_global_completion

 - TGDM.py : Implement the Temporal Gap Detection Method (van Oostende et al. 2022)
 - correction_calibration_inconsistencies.py : Correct the calibration inconsistencies based on SeaWiFS and MODIS-AQUA time series